The Little Mermaid: Ariel's Undersea Adventure: Ride

 The attraction offers 103 standard clamshells, as well as two wheelchair-accessible vehicles (WAV's) for Guests who are unable to transfer from their wheelchair.

 Music

 Arranger Danny Troob adapted Alan Menken's original songs for the attraction.
 He also wrote an orchestral medley for the loading area, several transitional cues, and a new arrangement for the finale.
 Some of the scenes use the original vocal performances from the film, with Jodi Benson providing the voice of Ariel and Pat Carroll providing the voice of Ursula.
-There are also new performances by Phillip Lawrence as Sebastian, Chris Edgerly as Scuttle, and Tress MacNeille as Flotsam and Jetsam.
+There are also new performances by Phillip Lawrence as Sebastian, Chris Edgerly as Scuttle, and Corey Burton as Flotsam and Jetsam.